Australian banks face new inquiry, this time over competition

 “We are currently discussing potential options for our next inquiry, including the various approaches we might take,” an ACCC spokeswoman said.

-Australia’s four largest banks - Commonwealth Bank of Australia, Westpac Banking Corp, ANZ Banking Group and National Australia Bank - dominate about 80 percent of the retail banking sector.
+Australia’s four largest banks - Commonwealth Bank of Australia (CBA.AX), Westpac Banking Corp (WBC.AX), ANZ Banking Group (ANZ.AX) and National Australia Bank (NAB.AX) - dominate about 80 percent of the retail banking sector.

 They are facing increased regulatory scrutiny after the sector-wide Royal Commission inquiry last year found they had pursued profit ahead of customers’ interests.
 A separate inquiry by the Productivity Commission also found the sector lacked competition.